Last Updated on April 1, 2022

 2. take on food waste

 At least one-third of all the food in the world is wasted every year.
-The amount of food wasted in equivalent to about 9% of the global ecological footprint.
+The amount of food wasted is equivalent to about 9% of the global ecological footprint.

-If we cut food waste in half worldwide, we could move earth’s overshoot day by 11 days.
-That makes a difference, especially if we improved in other areas simultaneously as well.
+If we cut food waste in half worldwide, we could move Earth’s overshoot day by 11 days.
+That makes a difference, especially if we improve in other areas simultaneously as well.

-Typically, fruits and veggies, plus roots and tubers, have the highest wastage rates of any food (40 to 50 percent) compared to cereals (30%), dish (35%), oil seeds, meat and dairy (20%).
+Typically, fruits and veggies, plus roots and tubers, have the highest wastage rates of any food (40 to 50 percent) compared to cereals (30%), fish (35%), oil seeds, and meat and dairy (20%).

-I make scraptastic recipes and share them on my TikTok and YouTube account if you’re interested in learning some unique ways to cook with scraps.
-Here are some more ways to reduce food waste.
+I make scraptastic recipes and share them on my TikTok and YouTube accounts if you’re interested in learning some unique ways to cook with scraps.
+Here are some more ways to reduce food waste

 3. travel with eco-sensibility